Hofls/useful-info/cookbooks/human-computer/user-experience.md

     * Airtest/Poco/Gatling - work in app like a normal user would.
 1 action = 1 generated line of code.
 * Easy config changes:
     * Gitlab runner check for config.toml modification every 3 seconds, automatically reloads it
+* Make dangerous actions hard to execute:
+    * Github - Type repository name to delete it